fkl28f/secwiki/reconaissance-external.md

 # Nmap
-**Full TCP Syn Scan / all Ports / Enum everything** nmap -vv -sS -Pn -p0- -A
+**Full TCP Syn Scan / all Ports / Enum everything** nmap -vv -sS -Pn -p0- -A --reason --version-trace 127.0.0.1

-**TCP Syn Scan / cetain ports** nmap -vv -sS -Pn -p 1-500 127.0.0.1
+**TCP Syn Scan / cetain ports** nmap -vv -sS -Pn -p 1-500 --reason --version-trace 127.0.0.1

 **UDP Scan only on port 53**
 nmap -vv -sU -Pn -p 53 127.0.0.1

+**Combine TCP/UDP Scan**
+Nmap -n -sU -sT -p21-25 --reason 192.168.0.1

+> Run individual scripts:
+> Nmap -sV --script=[all, category, dir, script...]
+(IP) -p (ports)
+>   [all]  - The other is that the argument all may be used to specify every script in Nmap's database.
+Be cautious with this because NSE contains dangerous scripts such as exploits, brute force authentication crackers, and denial of service attacks.
+{.is-info}

+> --version-trace - Details for version probe (sV or A)
+> --reason - Reason why port open/closed/filtered
--A - Combines -O -sC -sV
+> -A - Combines -O -sC -sV
--O - OS Enum
+> -O - OS Enum
--sC - Script Scanning
+> -sC - Script Scanning
--sV - Version Scanning
+> -sV - Version Scanning
--T4 - Scan faster, more drops
+> -T4 - Scan faster, more drops
--oA - Output in all three formats
+> -oA - Output in all three formats

-### Test Scan Hosts
+{.is-info}

+> **Test Scan Hosts**
-scanme.nmap.org
+> scanme.nmap.org
-allports.exposed
+> allports.exposed
+> {.is-success}

 ## Google Dorks
-Use "inurl" and "filetype"
+Use "inurl" and "filetype" etc

 ## Joomla / Wordpress / Typo3
 https://hackertarget.com/